nerc-project/nerc-docs/docs/openstack/management/vm-management.md

     - Status will change to `Shelved Offloaded`.

-    - To Unshelve opetation, click *Action -> Unshelve Instance*.
+    - To unshelve the instance, click *Action -> Unshelve Instance*.

 5. `Shut Off` & `Start Instance`